 California's wage and hour laws are very specific.
 Therefore, any violation of your employer can become viable grounds to file employment claims.
 Working "off the clock" is very different from working overtime.
 Not knowing the difference could lead to unknowingly becoming a victim of wage theft.

-So, let's talk about overtime, working off the clock, and California Wage and Hour Law, as they are often handled by our prescreened California Labor and Employment Attorneys.
+So, let's talk about overtime, working off the clock, and California Wage and Hour Law, as our prescreened California Labor and Employment Attorneys often handle them.

 What Is Overtime?